Anxiety

 John

 Upon clinical evaluation, John’s mom reports that he has been a good student and that he loved school until about two years ago.
 His family had to move after the divorce of John’s biological parents and the subsequent marriage with his stepfather a year later.
 John had difficulty adjusting to the new environment and has been worried about ‘everything going wrong’.
 John has been even more nervous lately, with worry about the possibility of his mother and sister getting sick with COVID-19.
 He scored a 36 on the SCARED parent rating scale, and on the youth rating scale he scored 45.
-It was ultimately discerned by his PCP that he met criteria for GAD and school avoidance.
+It was his PCPs' clinical impression that he met criteria for generalized anxiety disorder and school avoidance.

 Diagnostic Features